Count Felix Sumarokov-Elston: Second family

-After the death of their son Nicholas in 1908, Zinaida and Felix grew apart.
+In 2016, an auction of the possessions of Prince Yusupov's son Felix revealed the existence of his father's secret, second family.
+After the death of their son Nicholas in 1908, Prince Yusupov and his wife grew apart.
 Their surviving son wrote: "His nature was so different from my mother's that he never really understood her."

-In 1910, he began a romantic relationship with his goddaughter Zinaida Gregorievna (1880–1965), known as "Zina".
-Zina had been an attendant to his mother Elena until her death in 1901.
-On 6 October 1914, Zina gave birth to a son, Nicholas, who was named after his elder half-brother, but tragically died after only ten months.
+In 1910, Prince Yusupov began a romantic relationship with his goddaughter Zinaida Gregorievna (1880–1965), known as "Zina".
+She had been an attendant to his mother (Elena Sumarokova) until her death in 1901.
+On 6 October 1914, Zina gave birth to a son, Nicholas (named after his late elder half-brother), who tragically died after only ten months.
 On 2 June 1916, Zina gave birth to a second son, also in Saint-Petersburg, named Elefteriy (1916–2004).
-The unusual name was possibly chosen because of Pope Eleutherius who was mentioned in the Felician Catalogue (sharing Prince Felix' first name).
+The unusual name was possibly chosen because of Pope Eleutherius, who was mentioned in the Felician Catalogue (sharing Prince Yusupov's first name).
 In any case, Elefteriy later changed his name to Olivier Elston.

-After the Revolution, Zina accompanied Felix to Alupka, Crimea, where she gave birth to a girl named Tatiana on 5 July 1919.
+After the Revolution, Zina accompanied Prince Yusupov to Alupka in Crimea, where she gave birth to a girl named Tatiana on 5 July 1919.
 Through forged documents, Prince Yusupov was able to get Zina and their two children to Rome in 1920.
-From the start of their relationship, he had let Zina use the last name Svetilov, so she could pose as the wife of his private secretary.
-In Rome, Zina was told by Yusupov to use specific routes when shopping for her children in order to avoid his wife.
-The family later moved to Venice, and then France.
+From the start of their relationship, Prince Yusupov had let Zina use the last name Svetilov, so she could pose as the wife of his private secretary.
+In Rome, Zina was told by Prince Yusupov to use specific routes when shopping for her children in order to avoid his wife.
+The family later moved to Venice, and then to France.